 Please note: All application materials become the property of the university and cannot be returned.

 Additional Masters Degrees

-Applicants to master’s programs who have previously earned master’s degrees from GGU, or other regionally accredited institutions, may have up to 12 units required for their subsequent master’s programs transferred into GGU, or waived with GGU coursework that was used to satisfy the requirements of their prior master’s degree programs, subject to approval by the department chair, program director, or dean.
+Applicants to master’s programs who have previously earned master’s degrees from GGU, or other regionally accredited institutions, may have up to 12 units for their subsequent master’s programs transferred into GGU, or waived with GGU coursework that was used to satisfy the requirements of their prior master’s degree program, subject to approval by the department chair, program director, or dean.

 Applicants to the graduate Psychology programs who have previously earned bachelor’s degrees from GGU may receive a waiver for certain required graduate-level courses with comparable undergraduate-level coursework completed at GGU and used to satisfy the requirements of their GGU bachelor’s degree program.
-See the Counseling Psychology, MA or Industrial-Organizational, MA program for more information.
+See the Counseling Psychology, MA or Industrial-Organizational Psychology, MA program for more information.